Charmy8998/Charmy/README.md

-Sentimental Analysis on the twitter data scrapping the tweets and finding its ssentiments.
+Sentimental Analysis on the twitter data scrapping the tweets and finding its sentiments.